ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Since burst speed effects resolve immediately as you play them, you cannot commit them alongside other cards as they will resolve instantly.
 Imagine it as dragging a card from your hand onto the board in a video game and as soon as you let go of the mouse it resolves.

 ### Timing of Triggered Abilities
-Some cards will have abilities such as 'whenever X do Y'.
-These operate at burst speed.
+Some cards will have abilities such as 'whenever X do Y', or 'Arrive:'.
+These operate at burst speed unless otherwise noted (if they are marked as slow speed, that means they can be reacted to).

 ---